 Artificial Intelligence 1[zur Übersicht]

 The course "Artificial Intelligence 1" provides an overview on basic approaches of artificial intelligence within the areas of search, planning, knowledge representation, reasoning, and multi agent systems.
 The aim of this course is to teach foundational principles of symbolic AI approaches, its connections to logic, and basic formalisation aspects.
 The theoretical concepts taught in the lecture will be accompanied by practical programming exercises with Prolog.
-The contents of this course are as follows

 - Assignments are uploaded using SVN.
 You need a SVN client to upload your assignments.